If you are in immediate danger and need protection straight away, call the police on 000 (triple zero) for assistance.

 In response to recommendations made by the Victorian Royal Commission into Family Violence, the laws regarding how information about perpetrators, victims or third parties involved in family violence are changing.

-The Family Violence Protection Amendment (Information Sharing) Act 2017 (Vic) and its supporting regulations permit a number of organisations to share current and historical family violence risk information with other listed organisations, when necessary to manage a risk of family violence.
-In some cases, sharing of information may be legally required under the Act.
+The Family Violence Information Sharing (FVIS) schemes permit a number of organisations to share current and historical family violence risk information with other listed organisations, when necessary to manage a risk of family violence.

 National plan to reduce violence against women and their children